AmanMishra0987/backendPANKH/README.md

 For production:
 1. Set `NODE_ENV=production` in `.env`
-2. Use a proper email service (SendGrid, Mailgun, etc.) instead of Gmail
+2. Consider using a proper email service (SendGrid, Mailgun, etc.) for higher volume
-3. Update SMTP configuration accordingly
+3. Ensure environment variables are securely stored
-4. Ensure environment variables are securely stored
+4. Keep your Gmail App Password secure and never commit it to version control